dounan/chat-pc-site/docs/macos/custom-actions.md

 layout: macos-docs
 ---

-# Adding custom actions
+# Add custom actions

-### AppleScripts actions
+## AppleScripts

-ChatPC can also run arbitrary AppleScript files that you place in the designated folder.
+ChatPC can also run arbitrary AppleScript files that you place in the designated folder found at `Settings > Actions > AppleScripts > Show in Finder`.

 The script must follow the following rules: